graeme-lockley/rebo-lang/README.md

 ## See also

 - Where does the name "Rebo" come from?
 I am an annoying Star Wars fan and it is a reference to the [Max Rebo Band](https://starwars.fandom.com/wiki/Max_Rebo_Band) from Return of the Jedi.
+- I have embedded [Zigline](https://github.com/alimpfard/zigline) into the interpreter to provide a REPL.
+Using Zigline is a bit of a hack at the moment but it works until Zig has stablised its package management and the build tools it will have to do.

 ## Languages of interest